Sistine Madonna

 The Sistine Madonna, also called the Madonna di San Sisto, is an oil painting by the Italian artist Raphael.
 The painting was commissioned in 1512 by Pope Julius II for the church of San Sisto, Piacenza, and probably executed c.
 1513–1514.
 The canvas was one of the last Madonnas painted by Raphael.
 Giorgio Vasari called it "a truly rare and extraordinary work".

 The painting was moved to Dresden in 1754 and is well known for its influence in the German and Russian art scene.
 After World War II, it was relocated to Moscow for a decade before being returned to Dresden, where it remains.

 Composition

 The oil on canvas painting measures 265 cm by 196 cm.
 In the painting the Madonna, holding Christ Child and flanked by Saint Sixtus and Saint Barbara, stands on clouds before dozens of obscured putti, while two distinctive winged putti rest on their elbows beneath her.

 Painting materials

-Pigment analysis of Raphael's masterpiece reveals the usual pigments of the renaissance period such as malachite mixed with orpiment in the green drapery on top of the painting, natural ultramarine mixed with lead white in the blue robe of Madonna and a mixture of lead-tin-yellow, vermilion and lead white in the yellow sleeve of St Barbara.
+Pigment analysis of the painting reveals the usual pigments of the Renaissance period, such as malachite mixed with orpiment in the green drapery on top of the painting, natural ultramarine mixed with lead white in the blue robe of Madonna, and a mixture of lead-tin-yellow, vermilion, and lead white in the yellow sleeve of St Barbara.